zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 LED1 is associated with Gen. OnOFF Server

-Button1 & Button2 are associated with Gen. OnOFF Client [Button1 : ON & Button 2: OFF]
+Button1 & Button2 are associated with Gen. OnOff Client [Button1 : ON & Button 2: OFF]

 LED1 is associated with Gen. Level Server [if (Level < 50) LED3: OFF ...if (Level >= 50) LED3: ON]